RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

  *In 2 years(2019 - 2021), RESETHACKER has become one of a fastest-growing cybersecurity community of open knowledge.*

 ## How It started?
-> We started with an idea to promote cybersecurity in india and reset the perspective of hacker.
+> We(A group of white hat hacker) started with an idea to promote cybersecurity in india and reset the perspective of hacker.
 Over 90+ people have contributed and 20+ people are leading the RESETHACKER Community Where 50+ people are the CORE of RESETHACKER.

 ## [Departments of ResetHacker Community](/Departments.md)
 Index | Department